February 17, 2017

 Polish the Concrete

 I wet polished the concrete using a concrete wet polisher.
-If you don't have a concrete wet polisher I would recommend checking out my concrete dining table project because I show how to finish the concrete with an orbital sander.
+If you don’t have a concrete wet polisher I would recommend checking out my concrete dining table project because I show how to finish the concrete with an orbital sander.
 I recommend polishing around the perimeter of the underside of the countertops.
-This way when people run there fingers along the underside it will feel finished and professionally done.
+This way when people run their fingers along the underside it will feel finished and professionally done.
 I used 200 grit first, and then finished with 400 grit.
-You can do the rest of the underside if you'd like, but it is up to you.
+You can do the rest of the underside if you’d like, but it is up to you.

 polish underside of concrete counter